On Dirichlet, Poncelet and Abel problems: Related problems of mathematical physics

 If $1/j<|W|<1$ then \be x_n =dn(q(n-\theta);k),\quad y_n =k\: sn(q(n-\theta);k), \lab{sol2_XY} \ee where \be cn(q;k)=1/j, \quad k^2=\frac{1-W^2}{1-j^{-2}}. \lab{kq_2} \ee

-In both cases parameter $\theta$ is arbitrary real number depending on initial condition.
-If the chain is periodic then we have \be qN=4Km_1 + 2iK'm_2 \lab{per_XY} \ee which coincide with \re{per_eta}.
-The reason for such coincidence is the following.
+In both cases, the parameter $\theta$ is an arbitrary real number depending on an initial condition.
+If the chain is periodic, then we will have \be qN=4Km_1 + 2iK'm_2 \lab{per_XY} \ee which coincides with \re{per_eta}.
+The reason for such coincidence can be described as follows.

-Consider the equation of the integral \be x_n x_{n+1} + j^{-1} y_n y_{n+1} =W \lab{W_XY1} \ee with fixed value $W$.
-The equation \re{W_XY1} can be reduced to the algebraic form \re{E_Bax} by standard substitution (stereographic projection from the unit circle to the line):
+Let us consider an equation of the following integral \be x_n x_{n+1} + j^{-1} y_n y_{n+1} =W \lab{W_XY1} \ee with a fixed value $W$.
+The equation \re{W_XY1} can be reduced to the algebraic form \re{E_Bax} by a standard substitution (stereographic projection from a unit circle to a line):